Evidence to Action: Increasing the Impact of Research to Mobilize Efforts against Forced Labor

 In addition, the project seeks to:

 - build the capacity of national research institutions, government, and civil society organizations to undertake and use research to prevent, identify, and combat forced labor;

 - provide globally relevant examples and assessment of tools for the investigation of forced labor; and

 - catalyze a broad group of stakeholders to act on the research findings, making the link from data to policy.

-- As little is known about forced labor in the garment sectors of Mauritius and Argentina, the project has conducted preliminary research that will lay the foundation for the project’s subsequent studies.
+- As little is known about forced labor in the garment sectors of Madagascar and Argentina, the project has conducted preliminary research that will lay the foundation for the project’s subsequent studies.

 - The project has developed rigorous research methods for how it will estimate the amount of people in forced labor in the garment sector and identify points along the supply chain where it is of particular concern.